Ana Lily Amirpour: Style and themes

 Amirpour's films are known for being highly stylized and her creative choices often revolve around the mixing and meshing of cultural backgrounds and genres.
-She puts particular emphasis on worldbuilding, and setting plays an important role in her films.
-In an interview with Matt Mullen from Interview Magazine, she explains, "I think locations are as important as a character in a story.
-The whole personality of the place.
-I’m into creating an immersive, transportive experience.
+She emphasizes worldbuilding, and the setting plays a vital role in her films.
+In an interview with Matt Mullen from Interview Magazine, she explains, "I think locations are as important as a character in a story—the whole personality of the place.
+I'm into creating an immersive, transportive experience.
 And there are so many interesting places on Earth already."

 Music and score are important to her work.
-Her two released films both feature eclectic soundtracks that play a major role in establishing character feelings and settings.
-"I love music and whenever I start thinking of a story or characters there's always music that pops up.
-It's just as much as an outfit that you'd think they would wear.
+Her two released films feature eclectic soundtracks that play a major role in establishing character feelings and settings.
+"I love music and whenever I start thinking of a story or characters, music always pops up.
+It's just as much an outfit as you'd think they would wear.
 The music they listen to will tell you more about their character."
 These qualities feature significantly in A Girl Walks Home Alone at Night, a film that is widely regarded as the "first Iranian vampire western."